Gen Bajwa was given 'lucrative offer' in March amidst political turmoil in Pakistan: Army | Law-Order

 Recalling that the army chief was called a traitor and his family was also targeted, the ISI chief asked, ''If you see him as a traitor, then why do you meet him through the back door?'' ''You meet quietly at night through the back door and express your unconstitutional wishes but call [the army chief] a traitor in broad daylight.
 That's a big contradiction between your words and your actions,” he said, in a veiled attack on former prime minister Khan.

+''This was always our wish.
+According to the Constitution, every institution has a role and if every institution remains and works within its role then it will be easier and no difficulties will be created,” he said.

+Former information minister Chaudhry said that it was also important to respect the people’s choice along with respect towards the institutions, adding that the people of Pakistan were with Imran Khan.

-He confirmed that slain journalist Sharif was in contact with the military establishment even when he was out of the country and Pakistan was not convinced about the story of his killing.
+In his presser, the ISI chief also confirmed that slain journalist was in contact with the military establishment even when he was out of the country and Pakistan was not convinced about the story of his killing.

-Military spokesperson Maj Gen Babar Iftikhar, who accompanied the ISI chief, appealed to the people to trust their institutions.
+Military spokesperson Maj Gen Babar Iftikhar, who accompanied the ISI chief, appealed to the people to trust the institutions.

 ''We can make mistakes, but can never be a traitor or conspirator.
 The army is nothing without the people,'' Iftikhar said. ''If we have made mistakes in the past, we have been washing them with our blood for the past twenty years.
 We will never fail the people of Pakistan, this is our promise.''
 He said the Army wanted facts to come out about the killing of journalist Sharif.

-Sharif, a former reporter and TV anchor with ARY TV, and known for his proximity to former prime minister Khan, had fled to Kenya after he was booked on charges of sedition and peddling “anti-state” narrative by Pakistan's security agencies earlier this year.
+Sharif, a former reporter and TV anchor with ARY TV, and known for his proximity to Khan, had fled to Kenya after he was booked on charges of sedition and peddling “anti-state” narrative by Pakistan's security agencies earlier this year.

 Khan, who came to power in 2018 with promises to create a ‘Naya Pakistan’, apparently lost support of the powerful Army after he refused to endorse the appointment of the ISI chief last year.